The South Building

 Linda Schele & Peter Mathews, The Code of Kings: The Language of Seven Sacred Maya Temples and Tombs, p.
 260-261.

-The Entry Arch in the South Building looking into the Quadrangle.
+The approach into the Quadrangle is equally dramatic.
 Three exterior sets of stairs lead up to the Arch, then an interior staircases rises to the central door of the North Building.

 The Arch highlights and frames the stacked mask towers, stylized huts, frets, and "lace" panels displayed on friezes of the North Building.